hannadrehman/component-modern-design/README.md

 once the node and npm is installed you need to install gulp globally.

-here is how you can download and install gulp : open cmd/terimnal and type in following commands.
+here is how you can download and install gulp : open cmd/terimnal and type the following commands.
 ```
 npm install gulp
 npm install gulp -g